snpsuen/Istio_Ambient_TCP_Traffic_Shifting/README.md

 # Istio_Ambient_TCP_Traffic_Shifting

+There is a known bug in the Istio ambient mode, where L4 traffic management fails work in the east/west direction or within a mesh.
+More specifically, after creation of such TCP routes
-In this short note, we are going to walk through an example of reproducing a known bug in Istio ambient mesh.
+Let's walk through an example of reproducing a known bug in Istio ambient mesh.